g4bri-3l3/MooseAlto/README.md

-**Getting a Gemini API key:** Go to [aistudio.google.com/api-keys](https://aistudio.google.com/api-keys), sign in with a Google account, and click "Create API key" (first-time users get a one-time terms-of-service prompt first).
+**Getting a Gemini API key:** Go to [aistudio.google.com/api-keys](https://aistudio.google.com/api-keys), sign in with a Google account, and click "Create API key".
 Copy the key and set it as the `GEMINI_API_KEY` environment variable before running MooseAlto (or pass it directly with `-ApiKey`; see Usage below).